Dick's Picks Volume 35

 The album was created using "the houseboat tapes," reel-to-reel soundboard recordings found in 2005 on a houseboat that was owned by Keith Godchaux's parents.
 The tapes had been there since 1971.
 Godchaux had been given the tapes to listen to shortly after joining the Grateful Dead, so that he could familiarize himself with the band's repertoire in preparation for their next tour.
+Unlike most Grateful Dead live releases, recordings of these shows did not circulate before their official release.

 Dick's Picks Volume 35 includes the only officially released recording of "Empty Pages", a rarely performed song, written and sung by Pigpen, that is not to be confused with the Traffic song of the same name.

 Another live Grateful Dead album recorded during this same concert tour is Road Trips Volume 1 Number 3.

 Booklet, liner notes, and newspaper clippings

 The release includes five sheets of paper stapled together in the middle yielding a 20-page booklet.
 The front duplicates the cover of the CD and the back features a black-and-white photograph of the band on stage against a background similar to the cover.

 Inside the first several pages of the booklet is "A note about Dick's Picks 35" interspersed with some photos of the band members.
 Following a color photograph of the band on stage spread across two pages is a collage featuring a black-and-white photograph of Jerry Garcia along with three newspaper clippings taking up the two pages in the middle of the booklet.

 The second half of the booklet features a two-page collage of three more newspaper clippings, followed by a two-page photomontage of enlarged black-and-white contact prints of band members.
 A full-sized black-and-white photo of the band on stage is then followed by the last two pages, which list the contents of and credits for the release.